Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 - The 39.9 combined points per game that these two squads have allowed this season are 4.1 fewer than the 44 total in this contest.

-- Sun Devils games this season feature an average total of 53.5 points, a number 9.5 points higher than Saturday's over/under.
+- The Sun Devils and their opponents have scored an average of 53.5 points per game in 2021, 9.5 more than Saturday's total.

 - In 2021, games involving the Huskies have averaged a total of 50.8 points, 6.8 more than the set over/under in this contest.